Johms/ohms-viewer-test/README.md

 ------------

 * PHP 5.3+
 * Tested with Apache httpd on Linux, but other setups (e.g., Windows/IIS) should also work.
+In the root directory of the Viewer, the file "render.php" is a symbolic link to the file "viewer.php" which may require recreating the symbolic link.

-You will need to be able to add and create files to your web server to install OHMS Viewer.
+You will need to be able to add and create files on your web server to install the OHMS Viewer.
 You can do simple customizations of the site with CSS.
 More complex customizations require knowledge of PHP and JavaScript.

 In the instructions below, file references (such as css/viewer.css) refer to the relative path to files from the extracted OHMS Viewer zip file.